How to throw a bachelorette in Montréal

 One of the best parts about a bachelorette party is using it as an excuse to go all-out and be as extra as you please.
 You want to eat three dinners tonight?
 You can!
 In fact, you should.
 Here’s how:

 Start your evening with some wine and nibbles at one of Montréal’s many chic wine bars, such as a charcuterie board at Mile End’s Buvette Chez Simone, or some oysters at Vinvinvin in La Petite-Patrie.
-If you’d like your drinks with a view, try Perché at Hôtel William Gray—the sangria is delish.
+If you’d like your drinks with a view, try Perché at Hôtel William Gray — the sangria is delish — or Hiatus, at the top of Place Ville Marie.
 This is a good time to really inspect one another’s manis from earlier that day and discuss your newly forged bagel-making or burlesque skills.
 Resist the urge to eat your fill in small plates, however challenging that may be.

-Taxi, ride share, or métro over to dinner (you’ve been drinking, so prioritize safety) at any one of Montréal’s exceptional dining locations.
+Taxi, ride share or métro over to dinner (you’ve been drinking, so prioritize safety) at any one of Montréal’s exceptional dining locations.
 Love the heat?
-Find yourselves at the stylish, pan-Caribbean Tropikàl in Saint-Henri, or drinking natural wine alongside fiery Thai at Pichai in the Plaza.
+Find yourselves drinking natural wine alongside fiery Thai at Pichai in the Saint-Hubert Plaza.
 Does your bachelorette call for carb loading?
-Split several pizzas and pasta dishes at internationally-acclaimed Elena in Saint-Henri, or an outlandish BBQ spread at Verdun’s Blackstrap BBQ.
+Split several pizzas and pasta dishes at internationally-acclaimed Elena.
 After some sushi?
 Kyo in Old Montréal has something for everyone on its izakaya-inspired menu, and can seat large groups should your party be on the larger side.
-Go bonkers on fresh oysters at Maestro SVP (they have 30 varieties!), which has a special bridal party offering.
+Go bonkers on fresh oysters at Maestro SVP (they have 30 varieties!) and take advantage of their special bridal party offering.
 Needless to say, there’s no wrong choice here, so long as you get exactly what you want.

 Save room for dessert (a truly hilarious ask, we know) because your next stop is the iconic Plateau restaurant, L’Express for a chocolate tart, an orange crème caramel, or an order of some foie de volaille for a midnight snack (you luxurious queen!).